Mishkile/muonline-backend/DEPLOYMENT_TRIGGER.md

 This file is used to trigger redeployments.

-Last trigger: 2025-07-06 - Database connection test after MariaDB remote access setup
+Last trigger: 2025-07-06 - Database connection test after MariaDB service restart